RETURN TO HOME PAGE

 You must use at least two, good secondary sources – that is, writing about the philosopher’s views.
 (You can use both of your text books, and you may also use internet sources, but you must find two good sources in addition to these.
 That means you cannot just use sources off the internet – unless it is articles online from established and respectable journals which are in our library.
 You may use dictionaries and encyclopedias, but I do not consider these GOOD sources, so if you use these, you need TWO GOOD SOURCES in addition!
 When in doubt, ask me.)
 The easiest way to know that you have a good source is to go to the library and get out a book from a good publisher (Oxford, Cambridge, and Brill are examples of good publishers, as are major American University presses), or get an article from a journal the library carries.
 (One of the jobs of librarians is to decide what to get for the library, so they’ve already done some of the job for you.)
 If you find a collection of papers, each paper counts as a separate secondary source.
 You should probably look at the secondary sources first, since they can tell you what primary text(s) will be of use to you.
 If you have trouble finding sources I may be able to lend you some.

 Citations may take the form of parentheses in the text with a full bibliography, or complete footnotes or endnotes.
 Citations should include the specific page numbers where you found your information.
 I will count off if you do not include full and correct citations.
 If you have any doubt at all about what constitutes a full and correct citation, go online under “Chicago Manual of Style Citations”.
 The first thing that pops up is examples of all the different sorts of sources you might need to cite and how to do citations.
 When I do this, the Chicago Manual of Style includes page numbers for books and articles.
 Do be sure to include those.
-The thought is that you want your reader to be able to look up your exact source easily.
+The thought is that you want your reader to be able to look up easily exactly where you got your easily.

 Helpful Hints: 1.)
 Focus your thesis on a narrow topic.
 Saying just a little on a lot of different issues, even if they are related, does not make for a good paper.
 2.)
 Start researching early to be sure you find two good secondary sources that really have something to say on your (narrowly focused!) topic.
 I will count off if you actually use only one secondary source and just mention or quote a sentence from another.
+3.)
+Under no circumstances should your paper consist of simply repeating what was said in class.

 You will have the opportunity to rewrite your paper once I have returned it.
 Rewriting will be optional, and I will likely insist upon a quick turnaround time to facilitate my grading.
 If there is significant improvement, I will raise the paper grade.
 Tweaking a minor point or two, or just getting rid of the occasional offending sentence will probably not constitute significant improvement.